Skip to main content

 DataDescription

-ArrayThe array to process (numbers, strings, or objects)
+ArrayThe array to scan.
+Can contain numbers, strings, or objects.

 Object Options